warchimede/CellAnimator/README.md

 ## Installation

 CellAnimator is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+To install it, simply add the following line to your Podfile :

 ```ruby
 pod "CellAnimator"